MichMATYCwebsite/MichMATYC/content/announcements/archive.md

 <br/><br/>

 ### Nominate a Colleague for the Teaching Excellence Award!

-Tues, Jun 4, 2019
+<i class="far fa-calendar-alt" style="margin-right: 5px;"></i> Tues, Jun 4, 2019

 The award was established to recognize the high quality of instruction occurring at Michigan’s two-year colleges.
 The selection criteria include instructional effectiveness and support of students, professional involvement and professional development activities, interaction with colleagues and service to department and college.

 A complete nomination includes a nomination form, resume, letters of recommendation from the nominator and a colleague or administrator, and a summary of recent student evaluations.

 2019 Nomination deadline: **June 30, 2019**